andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 On our walk we hear a toot toot and spin around to find a silly little red choo choo train full of tourists charging up our rear.

-A mile south of town we veer right through a cut in the vegetation onto a well-trod path ascending yet another of Norway's innumerable mountains.
+A mile south of town we veer right through a cut in the vegetation onto a well-trod path climbing yet another of Norway's innumerable mountains.
 The length of the trail is littered with the heaving breaths of ambitious decisions made by cruise-ship passengers whose collective fitness level skews towards couch potato.
 The unrelenting mid-summer sun intensifies the collective distress;
 I pop my tarp.

-The first half of the trail ascends a moderate grade of wide, earthen stairs framed by wooden boards.
-As we approach the top the wide steps give way to a steep set of stone steps that claims cruise ship cardio kills with no mercy.
+The first half of the trail ascends moderately via wide, earthen stairs framed by wooden boards.
+As we approach the top the wide steps give way to steep stone steps that mercilessly claim cruise ship cardio kills.
 The trail terminates at a grassy knob halfway up the Brekkefossen waterfall overlooking Fl&aring;m valley.
-From our vantage the way the mountains envelop the town below, the fjord beyond, and the chasmal blue sky above make it feel like we're looking through a fisheye lens.
+From our vantage the mountains envelop the town below, the fjord beyond, and the chasmal blue sky above in a way that feels like we're looking through a fisheye lens.

-Our rendezvous with the solstice sun is unencumbered by even the wispiest of clouds.
+We share a dalliance with the solstice sun unencumbered by even the wispiest of clouds.
 Feels fine weather for an ice cold beer 'fyou ask me.
-Thankfully we presumed we'd be in a sudsy mood and packed an assortment of cooler companions:
+Thankfully we presaged our sudsy mood and packed an assortment of cooler companions:
 Footballfeber
 Pils, Dag Sitrus Pale Ale, Dag Mango Pale Ale, and of course the Sassy Li'l Sis Session IPA from our friends at &AElig;gir for just the occasion.